sozialinfo/odoo-ripcord-8/README.md

 -----------------------

 This library should work with all versions of Odoo, at least between 8.0 and [14.0][9], Community & Enterprise Editions.
 I personnaly tested it only with **11.0** but their API is the same.

 It can be used in all PHP frameworks, like Symfony, Laravel or Magento2.

 If you find any incompatibilities, please create an issue or submit a pull request.

+* Verified that this works with WordPress and Odoo 14.

 Changelog